3 Ways to Press Through Unanswered Prayer

 It’s tough to pray someone all the way through a messy, hard, complicated situation and not see answers.
 Maybe you’ve been there.
 Maybe you’re there now.

-Can I speak hope into your heart with 3 ways to press through unanswered prayers?
+Can I speak hope into your heart with three ways to press through unanswered prayers?

 1. Know with confidence God hears your prayers.